 Researchers are just beginning to understand the deep connection between our whole body health and our gut health.
 Most Americans have poor gut health because we don’t eat the right foods and we unnecessarily consume antibiotics without understanding that antibiotics kills both the good and bad bacteria in our guts every time we take them (antibiotics are essential in treating true bacteria infections, but should not be used to treat viruses).

-I take a high-quality probiotic with 50 billion CFUs (colony forming units) every single day to maintain good health.
+I take this type of high-quality probiotic with 50 billion CFUs (colony forming units) every single day to maintain good health.
 I switch brands often to introduce new bacteria strains into my gut.
 This means I simply buy what’s on sale and switch brands often.